 The Rainier simply fits right in and quickly disappears into the ride, it just works.
 There is something appealing about not having to ‘adapt’ or ‘get used to’ a new component and this post achieves that perfectly.
 I won’t say it’s the most buttery smooth post I’ve ever used, but it’s definitely up there with the best of them.

-I am unable to go into reliability or long term feedback as I’ve only had a handful of rides.
-So far, my initial impressions are nothing but positive.
-PNW Components offer up a really generous 3 year warranty so if there are any issues that arise you can be confident they’ll be addressed.
+When I first started writing this review I hadn’t had much trail time on the new dropper so I wasn’t sure how I could comment on reliability.
+Though it’s now been doing it’s thing for over 2 months of extensive riding without any issues at all.
+So all I can say is that my initial impressions are nothing but positive.
+PNW Components offer up a really generous 3-year warranty so if there are any issues that arise you can be confident they’ll be addressed.
 Would I recommend it?
 Totally!
 The Rainier I’ve decided will remain on the Evil which is one of the best testaments in my opinion of product satisfaction.
 As Ferris Bueller (who has no relation to Mountain Bike riding, though was a cool dude) once said, “It is so choice.
 If you have the means, I highly recommend picking one up”.